Reese McGuire: Toronto Blue Jays (2016–2021)

-On August 1, 2016, McGuire, fellow prospect Harold Ramirez, and pitcher Francisco Liriano were traded from the Pirates to the Toronto Blue Jays in exchange for pitcher Drew Hutchison.
+On August 1, 2016, McGuire, fellow prospect Harold Ramírez, and pitcher Francisco Liriano were traded from the Pirates to the Toronto Blue Jays in exchange for pitcher Drew Hutchison.
 He finished out the season with the Double-A New Hampshire Fisher Cats, batting .226 with five RBI in 15 games and 53 at bats.

 McGuire returned to the Fisher Cats for the 2017 season, but was limited to only 45 games after suffering a torn meniscus in his right knee that required arthroscopic surgery to repair.
 After suffering the knee injury in early May, McGuire was able to return to Double-A at the start of August, and shortly after his return, McGuire's home runs in three consecutive games earned him Eastern League Player of the Week honors for the week ending August 20.
 In his limited appearances in 2017, McGuire batted .295 with six home runs and 28 RBI in 149 at bats.

 On November 20, 2017, the Blue Jays added McGuire to their 40-man roster, protecting him from the Rule 5 draft.
 He played for the Buffalo Bisons of the Triple-A International League in 2018.
 On September 6, 2018, the Blue Jays promoted McGuire to the major leagues.
 He made his MLB debut that night against the Cleveland Indians and hit a double in the game for his first career hit.
 He hit his first career home run on September 26 against the Houston Astros.
 In 14 major-league games, McGuire batted .290 with two home runs and four RBIs.

 McGuire did not make the 2019 opening day roster and was optioned to Triple-A. McGuire joined the Blue Jays in late July after Luke Maile was injured, and appeared in 30 games throughout the season, hitting .299 with an .872 OPS.
 Overall with the 2020 Blue Jays, McGuire batted .073 with one home run and one RBI in 19 games.

 On April 1, 2021, McGuire was designated for assignment by the Blue Jays.
 Clearing waivers, he was assigned to the Jays' alternate training site, before being assigned to Triple-A Buffalo on May 3.
-On May 5, McGuire was selected to Toronto’s active roster.
+On May 5, McGuire was selected to Toronto's active roster.
 With Toronto in 2021, McGuire played in 78 games, batting .253 with one home run and 10 RBIs.

 In parts of four seasons with the Blue Jays, McGuire made 141 major-league appearances, batting .248 with nine home runs and 26 RBIs.